AsifMadar/Foobar-BIU-mobile/wiki/web.md

 # Web Application Overview

-## Running the web application
+## Running the Web Application
 The web application is actually directly integrated into the backend server.
-So to run the web application, we simply follow the instructions for [running the backend server](./server.md), then access the server's port from the browser.
+So to run the web application, we simply follow the instructions for [running the backend server](./backend.md), then access the server's port from the browser.
 By default, the backend server is hosted on port 8080, which means to access the web application we will go to `localhost:8080`.

-## Accessing and using the web application
+## Accessing and Using the Web Application

 When first opening the app, we are greeted with the login screen.